rickballard/CoCivium/projects/godspawn/README.md

 # Godspawn Subproject

 **Purpose:**
-Narrative thoughtform and origin scroll that guides CoCivium’s ethical and spiritual context.
+Narrative thoughtform and origin scroll that guides CoCivium™’s ethical and spiritual context.
 Includes Part III authored by Azoic.

 **Status:**
 Stubbed for future implementation and documentation.
-This subproject is aligned with CoCivium’s emergent architecture and ethical foundation.
+This subproject is aligned with CoCivium™’s emergent architecture and ethical foundation.

 **Coherence Estimate:**
 TBD (stub phase)